wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

   In Version 1.1 :

     - Limitation : Using 'extract' fields in the file header in the zip archive is not supported.
-    - WinZip is unable to delete a single file in a PclZip created archive.
-It is also unable to add a file in a PclZip created archive.
+    - WinZip is unable to delete a single file in a digiPclZip created archive.
+It is also unable to add a file in a digiPclZip created archive.
 (Corrected in v.1.2)

   In Version 1.0.1 :